1Anka1/1Anka1/README.md

 ### Hi there, I'm Anna.
-A budding frontend developer passionate about building interactive and responsive web apps. 👋
+A budding frontend developer passionate about building interactive web apps. 👋

 - 👩‍💻 Actively seeking opportunities to start my career in tech!
 - 🚀 Currently diving into Next.js — building a store page as my next project.